 Tianxiang Sun

-I am a 5th-year Ph.D. student at the NLP Lab at Fudan University, advised by Prof. Xipeng Qiu and Prof. Xuanjing Huang.
-Previously, I had an internship at Shanghai AI Laboratory (2023), Alibaba DAMO Academy (2022), and Amazon Shanghai AI Lab (2019-2020).
+I am currently leading an LLM team at a startup.
+I received my Ph.D. in Computer Science and Technology from Fudan University in 2024, where I was advised by Xipeng Qiu and Xuanjing Huang.
+I had internships at Shanghai AI Laboratory (2023), Alibaba DAMO Academy (2022), and Amazon Shanghai AI Lab (2019-2020).

 CV / Google Scholar / Github / Twitter / OpenMOSS